Green-Avocado/CTF/hsctf2020/writeups/reverse-engineering/Ice-Cream-Bytes/README.md

 6 3 0 5 2 7 4 1
 ```

-The function simply moves even indicies 2 places to the right, and odd ones two indicies to the left, wrapping where necessary.
+The function simply moves even indicies 2 places to the right, and odd ones 2 places to the left, wrapping where necessary.

 We can reverse this process fairly simply by modifying the existing function to shift these values the opposite direction, again wrapping where necessary.